bethanychamberlain/website/_pages/phd.md

 ### Weekly Logs ###

 In retrospect, I wish I had started taking structured log notes early on, but better late than never.
-Not they are very interesting to anyone except myself and my supervisor, feel free to <a href="{{site.baseurl}}/logs/">check them out</a>.
+Not that they are very interesting to anyone except myself and sometimes my supervisor, but feel free to <a href="{{site.baseurl}}/logs/">check them out</a>.